vsuorant/sshpyk/README.rst

     ControlPath ~/.ssh/sshpyk_%r@%h_%p
     # Set a very long persistence time or ControlPersist=yes for indefinite persistence
     ControlPersist 200h
-    # ... the rest of the config as described in `Recommended SSH Config Setup`
+    # ... the rest of the config as described in `Recommended SSH Config`

 2. Manually establish the master connection before attempting to start any ``sshpyk`` kernels: